Westminster Nursing Home Abuse Attorneys

-If you find that your loved one has been a victim of these situations, you may want to contact a Westminster nursing home abuse lawyer.
-The attorneys at Bisnar Chase can help you establish where to go from here and help hold the nursing home accountable for their actions.
+If you find that your loved one has been a victim of these situations, contact the Westminster Nursing Home Abuse Lawyers of Bisnar Chase.
+Our attorneys can help you establish where to go and help hold the nursing home accountable for their actions.

 Many elderly residents are in emotional pain or distress because of the way they are treated by their caretakers.
 Emotional abuse may involve shouting or use of threatening language, ridicule and verbal humiliation or blaming the victim for things that are not his or her fault.
 Passive emotional abuse can include ignoring the resident or isolating him or her for lengthy periods of time.

 There are many potential warning signs of emotional abuse.
 You should be concerned if your loved one:

 - Is exhibiting strange regressive behavior such as biting, sucking or rocking

 - Has recently begun exhibiting signs of low self-esteem or depression

 - Has become anxious, is quickly agitated or suffers from mood swings

 Physical abuse is the non-accidental use of physical force against an elderly person.
 Unlike emotional abuse, physical abuse can result in visible physical injuries that should raise red flags for the victim's loved ones.
 Remember, when a patient suffers an injury in a falling accident or some other type of accident, it is the nursing home's legal obligation to inform the family.
 Therefore, when there are unexplained injuries, it may be a sign of a cover up.
 Ask to see the medical records and don't be afraid to ask questions.
 Observable signs of physical abuse include: